By Bill Bryson (2019)

 There is a lot packed into those 450 pages.
 Bryson really dove into the history of medicine, met with the experts and even attended a human discectomy.
 And in its final chapters, Bryson turns his attention to our current lifestyle, state of our medical institutions and the stark differences - in costs and success - healthcare has worldwide.

 The Body: A Guide for Occupants does not disappoint.
-True to Bryson's style, the book has a perfect content to entertainment ratio.
+In true Bryson's style, the book has a perfect content to entertainment ratio.
 It is witty, funny and full of engaging stories that teach you about the inner workings of our miraculous body.

 There are a few chapters where the story feels slightly disjointed, caused by what I assume was Bryson's attempt to cram as much knowledge as he could into a digestible book.